Fynx/CX-Language-Interpreter/README_en.md

 * In _for_, _while_ and _if_ brackets '()' are not needed
 * In _for_ loop expressions are separated by commas ','
 * Expressions after loops and conditions are *always* surrounded by brackets '{}'
-* No pointer data types
+* No pointer data types, but params can be passed by reference '&'
+* Functions may be passed as parameters (also nested)

 ### Project requirements

 * datatypes - Int, String, Bool
 * arithmetics, comparisons, a whole lot of operators
+* assignment (also C-type +=, etc.) statements
 * loop and condition statements (_while_, _for_, _if_, _if-else_)
+* recursive functions, can return value or not (Void type)
 * built-in functions: print, to/from string conversion
+* arguments in functions as value or reference
 * variable shadowing and static binding
 * static typing
-* runtime error handling
+* runtime error handling (such as division by 0)
-* arguments in functions as value or reference
+* functions as arguments

 ### Expressions interpretation